 How does Lifelock work?

-Their basic $10 a month package promises 3 main things:
+The basic Lifelock plan is about $10 a month and promises 3 main things:

 - Detect fraudulent activities and alert you to them

 - Protect you if you lose your wallet

 There are other things they promise, like 24/7 customer support and watching black market websites for your information.
 The most important parts are those three things, however.
 I’ll break them down one by one.